Parent liability only applies to TANF cases. Determine Parent Liability when:

 - current one-person SSI payment level if income is based on disability.

 Step 3: From the parent's total net income (Step 1) deduct 3 times the Payment Level amount for the parent's family size (Step 1).
-Use the Payment Level appropriate for the group number of the county of residence.
+Use the appropriate TANF Payment Level.

 Apply parent liability when determining eligibility and benefit amount.
 If parent liability exceeds the Payment Level for persons included in the TANF unit, the unit is ineligible for TANF.

-When the unit is ineligible for TANF due to parent liability, determine eligibility for Assist/All Kids Moms and Babies as follows:
+When the unit is ineligible for TANF due to parent liability, determine eligibility for medical programs.